geoserver/geoserver.github.io/_posts/2024-06-18-geoserver-2-25-2-released.md

 This release addresses security vulnerabilities and is considered an essential upgrade for production systems.

 * [CVE-2024-36401](https://github.com/geoserver/geoserver/security/advisories/GHSA-6jj6-gm7p-fcvv) Remote Code Execution (RCE) vulnerability in evaluating property name expressions (Critical)

+  For more information see the following [statement]({% post_url 2024-09-12-cve-2024-36401 %}).

-* [CVE-2024-24749](https://github.com/geoserver/geoserver/security/advisories/GHSA-jhqx-5v5g-mpf3) Classpath resource disclosure in GWC Web Resource API on Windows / Tomcat (Moderate)
+* [CVE-2024-24749](https://github.com/geoserver/geoserver/security/advisories/GHSA-jhqx-5v5g-mpf3) Classpath resource disclosure in GWC Web Resource API on Windows / Tomcat (Moderate 5.9)
-* CVE-2024-35230 Moderate
+* [CVE-2024-35230](https://github.com/geoserver/geoserver/security/advisories/GHSA-6pfc-w86r-54q6) Welcome and About GeoServer pages communicate version and revision information (Moderate 5.3)

 The use of the CVE system allows the GeoServer team to reach a wider audience than blog posts.
 See the project [security policy](https://github.com/geoserver/geoserver/blob/main/SECURITY.md) for more information on how security vulnerabilities are managed.